will-wow/shout_box/README.md

   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To run the tests:
+  * Run all unit tests with `mix test`
+  * To run a single test with `mix test test/shout_box/path/to/test:15`

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).